jobtalle/myr.js/README.md

 image|`String`|A URL to a valid image file

 ### `bind()`
 Binds the surface, making it the current render target until another one is bound.
+After binding, an empty [transform](#transform) is pushed onto the transformation stack.

 ### `setClearColor(color)`
 Set the clear color of this surface.
 When `clear()` is called, the surface will be cleared using this color.